First Request

 A few things worth flagging:

 Bookmark tls.peet.ws/api/all.
-Anytime you tweak a preset, drop in a custom JA3, or wonder why a target's still flagging you, hit this endpoint and diff the response against a real browser.
-DevTools won't even show you the request header order, so this is the easiest source of truth.
+Any time a preset gets tweaked, a custom JA3 goes in, or a target keeps flagging the request, hit this endpoint and diff the response against a real browser.
+DevTools doesn't expose request header order, so this endpoint is the closest thing to a source of truth.

 Where to next